 With help from the Natural Resources Conservation Service (NRCS), Ohlinger has planted a wood lot of over 31,000 seedlings and thousands of tree seeds to help move the farm to a wood-based system for heat and energy.
-He has planted a living fence of Osage Orange, Black Locust, Eastern Red Cedar and other tree species.
+He has planted a living fence of Osage Orange, Black Locust, Eastern Red Cedar, and other tree species.
 The family also has an orchard of apple, peach, plum, pear and sour cherry trees.

-Ohlinger utilizes many techniques that have helped improve his soil health.
 His farm is laid out on keylines, allowing water to spread out and soak back into the soil.
 This has helped improve soil microbiology and, in turn, nutrient cycling.
 In the steeper areas of his farm, swales are dug three feet deep and filled with wood chips.
 This allows vascular arbuscular mycorrhizal fungi to link up with the roots of trees and other vegetation throughout his farm to improve drought resistance.
 His pastures are seeded with a variety of native flowers and grasses, providing a plant diversity of over 75 species.
 Some of the native plants have natural dewormers that have helped to keep his animals healthy while eliminating the need for chemical dewormers that might negatively impact his soil microbes.